-Pursuant to my authority under 5 U.S.C. § 1213(c), I have concluded that there is a substantial likelihood that the information provided to OSC discloses a violation of law, rule, or regulation and an abuse of authority.
-Please note that specific allegations and references to specific violations of law, rule, or regulation are not intended to be exclusive.
-If, in the course of your investigation, you discover additional violations, please include your findings on these additional matters in the report to OSC.
-As previously noted, your agency must conduct an investigation of these matters and produce a report, which must be reviewed and signed by you.
-Per statutory requirements, I will review the report for sufficiency and reasonableness before sending copies of the agency report, along with the whistleblower's comments and any comments or recommendations I may have, to the President and congressional oversight committees and making these documents publicly available.
+Pursuant to my authority under 5 U.S.C. § 1213, I have concluded that there is a substantial likelihood that the information provided to OSC discloses a violation of law, rule, or regulation, gross mismanagement, an abuse of authority and a substantial and specific danger to public safety.
+Please note that specific allegations and references to violations of law, rule, or regulation are not intended to be exclusive.
+If, in the course of your investigation, you discover additional violations, please include your findings on these additional matters in the report to